 8) Disciplinary Action

 Situations could arise where all the measures listed above could fail.
 You or any other employee could repeatedly be late to work.
 Or worse, you could have many unexplained absences from work.
 If this behavior continues, it is bound to harm your co-workers.

 As an employee, you must be aware of the consequences and repercussions of tardy behavior at the workplace, as outlined in the company policy.
 You must know that frequent absenteeism makes you liable to face disciplinary action.

-Employees are human, after all, and they will face challenges and unforeseen circumstances that make them miss work.
-However, taking off too many times from work will be viewed negatively by any employer.
+After all, employees are human and will face challenges and unforeseen circumstances that make them miss work.
+However, any employer will negatively view taking off too many times from work.

 For an employee, it is about being genuine about their reasons for missing work.
-At the same time, an employer has to balance between being too lenient and taking a human-centric approach.
+At the same time, an employer must balance being too lenient and taking a human-centric approach.

-In the end, the focus should be ensuring collaboration between the various teams.
+Ultimately, the focus should be on ensuring collaboration between the various teams.
 Also, the management can look at a performance-oriented approach where your results matter irrespective of the hours clocked in.
 This is the way forward as firms look to build a future workforce and reduce the instances of employees coming up with common excuses to get out of work.

 This article provided practical tips on different types of excusable absences so that your personal commitment remains maintained!